What Are Living Expenses? And How Much Do You Need?

 In comparison, there are probably many items you would like to add to your budget, but they aren’t necessary.
 For instance, you may occasionally splurge on eating out or watching Netflix, but these items aren’t an essential part of your budget.

 Necessary living expenses are mandatory for you to remain in good health and for your home to function.
 If your monthly budget was cut in half tomorrow, your necessary living expenses are the items you cannot cut out.

 Determining your necessary living expenses may sound straightforward, but you probably have a lot more on that list than you realize.
 In general, necessary living expenses fall under the following five categories:

-According to the U.S. Department of Labor, the average household spends $20,091 a year on housing.
-But your cost of living expenses goes beyond just your monthly rent or mortgage payments.
+According to the most recent consumer expenditure report from the U.S. Bureau of Labor Statistics, the average household spent $21,409 on housing in 2020.
+But your cost of living expenses go beyond just your monthly rent or mortgage payments.
 It also includes things like utilities, waste removal services, homeowners insurance, and property taxes.